 METI launched a large-scale project named “Next Generation Vehicle Charging Infrastructure Deployment Promotion Project,” using 100 billion JPY of supplementary budget for Fiscal Year 2012.
 With the objective of strategic and quick deployment of charging infrastructure, this project has encouraged municipalities and motorway operating organisations in Japan to issue charger deployment plans, which were made public in April 2013.
 In addition to the government support, in July 2013, four automakers – Toyota, Nissan, Honda, and Mitsubishi Motors, announced the launch of the “PHV/PHEV/EV Charging Infrastructure Promotion Project.”
 However, as these projects were quite large-scale, many municipalities were not able to follow through on the concrete installation plan within the initially set time frame.
 As a result, a one-year extension to the original February 2014 deadline for application for these funds was agreed.

-In September, a CHAdeMO-coloured C-ZERO ran 1,000 km over 4 days in the South-West of France covering around 325 km per day.
-As part of an EV rally, Tour Poitou-Charentes, which covered 350 km over 2 days, the CHAdeMO team upped the challenge by driving 650 km to the start of the rally and back, 100% electrically, using the fast chargers available along the way and reporting on the adventure in real-time through social media.
+In September, a CHAdeMO-coloured C-ZERO ran 1,000 km over 4 days in the South-West of France, covering around 325 km per day.
+As a part of the EV rally, Tour Poitou-Charentes, which covered 350 km over 2 days, the CHAdeMO team upped the challenge by driving 650 km 100% electrically, from the start of the rally and back, using the fast chargers available along the way and reporting on the adventure in real-time through social media.
 The trip demonstrated that driving long distances in an EV that has about 120km of autonomy was possible with CHAdeMO chargers.
-A number of regional and specialist media wrote about CHAdeMO team’s challenge.
+A number of regional and specialist media outlets wrote about CHAdeMO team’s challenge.

 By March, the count for CHAdeMO chargers reached 1,000 in Europe.
 The European Union has decided to embrace multistandard charging in their final wording of the Alternative Fuels Infrastructure directive.
-De facto market standard in Europe becoming increasingly multistandard, the directive has followed and confirmed this market trend.
+The adoption of multistandard charging followed and confirmed the market trend.
 The standards related to DC charging were approved by the International Electrotechnical Commission (IEC) and published as IEC61851‐23/24 and IEC62196-3 from March to July in 2014.
 These standards define the DC charging system, digital communication and connector specifications.

-In addition to the government’s support, four vehicle manufacturers – Toyota, Nissan, Honda and Mitsubishi Motors – announced the launch of the “PHV, PHEV and EV Charging infrastructure Assistance Project” and, in May 2014, with the participation of these four companies, Nippon Charge Service LLC (NCS) was established with additional funding from the Development Bank of Japan Inc., Tokyo Electric Power Company, Inc., and Chubu Electric Power Company, Inc. The new company compensated for the installation cost, which was not fully covered by government subsidies, and provided car owners with a universally-accepted charging card, enabling them to use all chargers in NCS charging station network.
+The four vehicle manufacturers – Toyota, Nissan, Honda and Mitsubishi Motors – announced the launch of the “PHV, PHEV and EV Charging Infrastructure Assistance Project”.
+In May 2014 Nippon Charge Service LLC (NCS) was established, with additional funding from the Development Bank of Japan Inc., Tokyo Electric Power Company, Inc., and Chubu Electric Power Company, Inc. The new company compensated for the installation cost, which was not fully covered by government subsidies, and provided car owners with a universally-accepted charging card, enabling them to use all chargers in the NCS charging station network.
 The system was expected to accelerate the deployment of charging infrastructure.

 The CHAdeMO Team joined the world’s biggest EV rally ‘the WAVE Trophy’.
-The Team, led by European Secretariat, traversed Germany, Austria and Switzerland, driving 2,000km in total over 10 days, 100% electrically.
-The team was supported in its mission of promoting fast charging by a portable CHAdeMO charger from Swiss member company EVTEC, on board a CHAdeMO-compatible Peugeot Partner.
-With an additional mission of providing fast charging top-up to 11 CHAdeMO-compatible EVs participating in the rally along the way, the team clocked in 66 charging sessions in total and helped two teams gain 2nd and 3rd places in the ‘Popular WAVE’ category, proving the benefits of fast charging in real-life.
+The Team, led by the European Secretariat, traversed Germany, Austria and Switzerland, driving 2,000 km in total over 10 days, 100% electrically.
+The team was supported in its mission of promoting fast charging by a portable CHAdeMO charger from a Swiss member company EVTEC, which was placed on board a CHAdeMO-compatible Peugeot PARTNER.
+With an additional mission of providing fast charging top-up to 11 CHAdeMO-compatible EVs participating in the rally along the way, the team clocked in 66 charging sessions in total and helped two teams gain 2nd and 3rd places in the ‘Popular WAVE’ category, showcasing in real-life the benefits of fast charging.

 Following the IEC standardisation, JIS D61851-23/24 and JIS D62196-3 were published in Japan in October 2014.
 In Europe, the IEC standards have been adopted as EN standards (EU) as well as EU member states’ national standards, such as DIN standards (Germany) and BS standards (UK).
-In North America, DC charging standard IEEE SA – P2030.1.1 was published by the Institute of Electrical and Electronics Engineers (IEEE), based on the IEC standards, in March 2016.
+In North America, DC charging standard 2030.1.1TM-2015 was published by the Institute of Electrical and Electronics Engineers (IEEE), based on the IEC standards, in March 2016.

 In September, CHAdeMO technical specification version 1.1 was released.
 The changes included: